munificent/journal/_posts/2020-04-05-crafting-crafting-interpreters.md

 script][gpp script] that converts the Markdown to HTML and transcludes the code snippets which are stored in separate C++ files.
 When I started my second book, I took that script and started growing it.
-It evolved throughout writing the book, but in the end it, here is how it works.
+It evolved throughout writing the book, but in the end, here is how it works.

 [gpp md]: https://github.com/munificent/game-programming-patterns/tree/master/book
 [gpp script]: https://github.com/munificent/game-programming-patterns/blob/master/script/format.py